albertochong/PIPELINES-ETL-PROJECTS/4 - KSQLDB-PIPELINE-LISBON-BUS-ALERTS.md

 1 - one bus Number is near 1 KM by the user predefined Bus Stop and route and he can know that´s time to get bus

-2 - bus status is not in movment;
+2 - bus status is not in movment(not finish yet);

-3 - speed from bus is above limit
+3 - speed from bus is above limit(not finish yet)

 ### Prerequisites